kartiksaxena532/aiprompts/README.md

 you can also upload the docker image to the acorn server which can help you if you update the docker image the hosted one will be automatically updated.

+New Hosting Service aws server to be initiated with ai in backend